 - Snow knife and/or saw

 - Knife

 - Ax

-- Ice chisels
+- Ice chisels, minimum 5 ft. length

-- Poker or harpoon
+- Poker or harpoon, minimum 5 ft. length

 - Shovel

 - Gun and ammunitions

-- Tent (Must be able to accommodate two people comfortably, and be weather resistant)
+- Inuit-style canvas tent (able to accommodate two people comfortably, and be weather resistant)

 - Caribou skin or mattress

-- Sleeping bag or blankets (Sleeping bag must be rated for winter usage, or blanket must be traditional down blanket for winter)
+- Sleeping bags winter-rated: one for musher and one for musher assistant

 - Floor covering or tarp

 - Small stove

-- Naphtha (1 full can for emergency purpose)
+- Naphtha: 1 full can (provided by Makivik)

 - Lighter or matches

 - Tea kettle and Thermos

 - Groceries (enough to survive until the next community checkpoint)

-- Dog food (minimum 10LBS Canvas bags to large enough to be provided by Makivik)
+- Dog food (1 bag of dog food inside a canvas bag) all provided by Makivik

 - Garbage bags to carry trash

-- Extra rope
+- Extra dog traces (rope), minimum 3 sets

-- Extra harnesses
+- Extra harnesses, minimum 3 harnesses

-- Needle and thread to sew

 - Candles

 - Flashlight or headlamp

 - First aid kit (provided by Makivik)

 - Flares (provided by Makivik)

-- Maps (provided by Makivik)

-- Compass or GPS

-- Spot device for tracking and emergency purpose (provided by Makivik)
+• InReach device for tracking and emergency purpose (provided by Makivik)

-- Satellite phone

-- HF radio (optional)

-- Bible (optional)

 IMPORTANT: This equipment needs to be carried on your dog sled at all times during the race.
-Each racer will be checked, at each and every check point and community upon arrival as well prior to departure, to ensure that all the equipment is there and any absent item upon check will immediately be applied as time penalties (see rule 27).
-You must therefore find and secure any equipment you are required to have immediately, this is the racer and his partner responsibility and will lie solely on them.
+Each racer will be checked, at each and every checkpoint and community upon arrival as well prior to departure, to ensure that all the equipment is there and any absent item upon check will immediately be applied as time penalties (see rule 24).
+You must therefore find and secure any equipment you are required to have immediately, this is the racer and his partners responsibility and will lie solely on them.